radian628/unofficial-desmos-wiki/src/3d/near-plane-clipping.md

 ## The End Result

-Here is a full implementation of near plane clipping as described above:
+Here is a full implementation of near plane clipping as described above. **Note that the clipping has been exaggerated here for effect&mdash; in your graph it should probably be a lot more subtle (consider a smaller cutoff, maybe 0.1 or 0.05)**:

 <div class="big-desmos">
 {% desmos %}